 We have great speakers lined up who will share their wisdom on this topic with us.
 On Friday we will hear from Archpriest Stephen Platt and Fr.
 Alexander Tefft and on Saturday from His Eminence Archbishop Nikitas and Marina Robb.
 In addition to the talks, you can expect daily Matins and Vespers, nice strolls by the seaside, a beach campfire, Divine Liturgy on Sunday, and other social activities you can take part of if you would like, but also plenty of free time to just enjoy the surroundings and relax or sit around and talk to others attendees.

 Thank you to everyone who registered, we are looking forward to having a great time with you all!

-We are a group of young (18-35ish) Orthodox Christians who meet throughout the year to pray and have fellowship in order to better know our Faith and each other.
-We organise lots of different events so that everyone can be involved.
+We are a group of young adult (18-35+) Orthodox Christians who meet throughout the year for prayer and fellowship in order to better know our faith and each other.
+We organise different events throughout the year around the UK so that everyone can be involved.

-Events are organised by the OFSJB Youth Committee, a subset of the Orthodox Fellowship of St John the Baptist (OFSJB).
+Events are organised by the OFSJB Youth Committee, part of the Orthodox Fellowship of St John the Baptist (OFSJB), registered charity 1063713.

 If you would like to support our work in the UK, please consider becoming a member of the fellowship or giving a small donation.

 When free from Covid-19 restrictions, we organise several in-person events throughout the year.
 These include the following: